-- In a medium bowl, combine brown sugar, granulated sugar and cinnamon.
-Roll dough into 1" balls, coat in the melted butter, dip in cinnamon sugar mixture and place in the pie plate.
+In a medium bowl, combine brown sugar, granulated sugar and cinnamon.
+Roll dough into 1" balls.
+Dip balls in remaining melted butter and then coat in cinnamon sugar mixture and place in the pie plate.

 - *If you're using a pie plate smaller than 10", it's a good idea to place a piece of tin foil in the oven under the plate to catch any possible drips.